gatling/gatling/src/docs/content/reference/install/cloud/private-locations/private-packages/index.md

 To use the Terraform module to setup your GCP Private Package infrastructure, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/blob/main/terraform/examples/GCP-private-package).

+#### Helm chart for Kubernetes {#configure-private-packages-with-helm-chart}

+To use the Helm chart to setup your Private Package infrastructure, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/helm-chart).

 ### Upload Private Packages using HTTPS {#enableHttps}

 #### AWS